agwhitney/roguelike-reddit/journal.md

 Went through it pretty quickly; it's fairly simple and flexible, and I think there's plenty of room to add more detail.
 It is primarily text-based - but the whole engine is ;)

+## Week 6 - 25 July 2017

+Has Part 8 about Items and Inventory and Part 9 about Ranged Combat and Spells